SHASTA STEVIC

 2016

-The project involved spending 48 hours alone in Hallormsstaðaskógur National Forest interviewing trees for a reality television show.
+This performative project involved auditioning trees in Hallormsstaðaskógur National Forest for a reality television show.

-The Dark Mountain Manifesto speaks about the myth of Human Centrality - the myth that humans are the centre of everything, the most important beings on the planet, in the universe.
-Shows like Real Housewives and The Kardashians are a stark illustration of this.
+The Dark Mountain Manifesto speaks about the myth of Human Centrality - the myth that humans are the centre of everything, the most important beings on the planet.
+I believe that reality television shows like The Kardashians, The Real Housewives etc, perpetuate this awful myth.

-If humans can star in reality television, why can't species, like trees?
+If humans can star in reality television, why can't other species, like trees?
 Would they want to?
-What would they say and do?
+What would they say?